Syria unveils new banknotes, removes zeros to boost economy

 The proposal argues that Italy’s iconic dishes—from pasta and pizza to ossobuco and orecchiette—are more than just food.
 They represent a social ritual passed down through generations, forming an integral part of the country’s cultural identity.

-In central Rome, the importance of preserving these traditions is evident at ‘Le Cave di Sant’Ignazio – Da Sabatino’, a family-run restaurant now in its fourth generation.
+In central Rome, the importance of preserving these traditions is important at ‘Le Cave di Sant’Ignazio – Da Sabatino’, a family-run restaurant now in its fourth generation.
 Owner Luigina Pantalone says the restaurant has maintained its character over decades, offering diners both continuity and a sense of home.

 “So, this is a family restaurant.
 We are now in our fourth generation and it is family-run.
 We don't change because people like to feel at home, they like the contact with us and I have to say that this gives us enormous satisfaction,” Pantalone said.